 Results: The prevalence of beryllium sensitization in nuclear and conventional munitions workers was found to be slightly higher than in other workforces and weapons worker populations at low risk for exposure.
 The prevalence of parenchymal disease was higher in these nuclear weapons workers than in other DoE studies, while the prevalence of coincident parenchymal and pleural and isolated pleural disease was lower than in other nuclear weapons populations.
 Workers who occasionally dressed the copper-beryllium alloy tools were found to have an increased risk of beryllium sensitization, compared to those in administrative or other jobs with insignificant potential for exposure on site.
 Exposure to beryllium, asbestos, high explosives or barium was not associated with lung disease in this population.

 Conclusions: The findings from this study have potential policy implications for DOE and DOD to extend or implement beryllium surveillance and lung disease screening for their workforces and better control use of the copper-beryllium alloy tools in their production processes.

 Beryllium, Beryllium sensitization, Former Nuclear Weapons Workers, Medical screenings, Pneumoconiosis

 Copyright 2011 Marek Andrzej Mikulski

 Mikulski, Marek Andrzej.
-"Epidemiology of beryllium sensitization and pneumoconiosis in the population of former nuclear weapons workers and current and former conventional munitions workers from the Iowa Army Ammunition Plant (IAAAP) in Burlington, Iowa." doctoral dissertation, University of Iowa, 2011.
+"Epidemiology of beryllium sensitization and pneumoconiosis in the population of former nuclear weapons workers and current and former conventional munitions workers from the Iowa Army Ammunition Plant (IAAAP) in Burlington, Iowa."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.